liaosteven/hugopersonalsite/content/about.md

 ![Steven](/img/self_portrait_colored.png)

-Hi!
-I'm Steven - thanks for visiting my site :).
+Hey there - I'm Steven - thanks for visiting my site :).

-I use this site primarily to share projects I do related to sports analytics.
-I've been involved with sports analytics since college, where I was a member of the [Brown Sports Analytics Club](https://brownsportsanalytics.com).
+This site is for me to post my random musings and projects related to sports analytics.
+It's not intended to be overly academic or technical, content-restrained, nor will I plan to do any heavy editoralizing (despite my perfectionist tendencies).
+I like to think of the content as glorified reddit posts, where I strive to follow a particularly precious nugget of advice from Youtubers everywhere, 'Create Content you would like to see'.

-Outside of sports, interests and hobbies of mine include design, optimizing / quantifying / modeling everyday decisions, learning about how things work, and recently, hiking and learning new languages (to improve cultural immersion and exchange, when I travel).
+About Me: I've been involved with sports analytics since college, where I served as President of the [Brown Sports Analytics Club](https://brownsportsanalytics.com).
+I graduated from Brown with a degree in Statistics in 2018 - in my immediate future I will be working as a trader in New York.

-I graduated from Brown with a degree in Statistics in 2018, and will be working as a trader in New York City starting in September.
+Outside of sports, interests and hobbies of mine include design, optimizing / quantifying / modeling everyday decisions, learning about how things work, and recently, hiking and learning new languages (French and Japanese are particularly intriguing at this moment!).

-Thanks for stopping by!
-I welcome feedback on any of my work.
-If you would like to share feedback, are interested in collaborating, or just want to say hi (really!), please feel free to reach me at liaosteven51@gmail.com!
+If anything about this site intrigues you, feel free to get in touch!
+I'm best reached at liaosteven51@gmail.com.